Le Hunte - Elliston

 Le Hunte - Elliston faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate of 13.2%, compared to Australia's average of 30.4%, indicates a significant educational challenge and opportunity for targeted initiatives.
-Bachelor degrees are the most common at 10.6%, followed by graduate diplomas at 1.5% and postgraduate qualifications at 1.1%.
-Vocational credentials are prominent, with 35.6% of residents aged 15+ holding them, including advanced diplomas (8.7%) and certificates (26.9%).
-Educational participation is high at 29.3%, comprising 15.5% in primary education, 8.1% in secondary education, and 1.3% in tertiary education.
+The area's university qualification rate is 13.2%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 10.6%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.1%).
+Vocational credentials are also prevalent, with 35.6% of residents aged 15+ holding them - advanced diplomas account for 8.7% and certificates for 26.9%.

-Le Hunte - Elliston's 4 schools have a combined enrollment of 385 students as of the latest data.
-The area's school conditions are typical for Australia (ICSEA: 972), offering balanced educational opportunities.
+Educational participation is high, with 29.3% of residents currently enrolled in formal education.
+This includes 15.5% in primary education, 8.1% in secondary education, and 1.3% pursuing tertiary education.
+Le Hunte - Elliston has 4 schools with a combined enrollment of 385 students as of the latest data.
+The area's school conditions are typical of Australia (ICSEA: 972), offering balanced educational opportunities.
 All 4 schools provide integrated K-12 education, ensuring continuity throughout students' academic journey.

 Frequently Asked Questions - Education